marysam26/Proto/README.md

 ## TODO

-* Prepopulate tables at database and connect to the database.
 * Implement database dependent functionalities.
 * Implement timer for planning pages.
 * Confirmation email if possible to let Dr. Dunn know when he needs to approve a request.